-It is a good idea to put your bag over your shoulder but also put your hand over the purse itself and holding it to your side so that no one can readily grab it, and you have lost your purse and often, more importantly, the contents ranging from cash to your identification such as passport – airline tickets and more.
+It is a good idea to put your bag over your shoulder but also put your hand over the purse itself and holding it to your side so that no one can readily grab it.
+You have lost your purse and often, more importantly, the contents ranging from cash to your identification, such as a passport – airline tickets and more.

 It is good always to have a scan or copy of essential documents in the case that they are lost or stolen.

 A daypack can be useful to have, as long as you can hold onto the straps to protect it from being stolen.

 Be wise – though it is safe to walk on your own – go with a Ugandan to be on the safe side of things.

 Always keep your hand over your bag and keep a tight grip on it in towns like Kampala, that is the way Ugandan women handle it, and they certainly know what they are doing when it comes to theft protection.

 Do not carry it with you, but a copy of it, keep it in a safe and secure place in your lodging.
 The same applies to any other identification and stay your credit cards at your lodging.

 I have known people where their passport was lost in the form of transport, and they had to go through the tedious task of going to their embassy.
 In some cases, your country may not have an embassy in Uganda or Rwanda, which makes the replacement of a passport more tedious.